KeithAGang/url-shortener-redis/Readme.md

 - **Containerized**: Runs via **Docker Compose**

 ## Features
-✅ Shorten long URLs with a custom alias (optional)
-✅ Fast and lightweight using Redis for storage
+    ✅ Shorten long URLs with a custom alias (optional) ✅ Fast and lightweight using Redis for storage
     ✅ Simple API with rate-limiting
     ✅ Fully containerized for easy deployment

 ---

 ## A Take Away
-    -To Change Your App's Domain During Development, Modify The .env File in **./api**
+    To Change Your App's Domain During Development, Modify The .env File in ./api

 ## 🛠️ Setup & Installation
 ### **Prerequisites**